Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Oh, Nida.

-It's very cute, you're doing so well, keep going.
+That's very cute, you're doing so well.

-So they moved from Vermont to on a own night in New York State,
+So they moved from Vermont

-which is where they get their own nighter community name from.
+which is where they get their Oneida

-According today, at first, O'Nyter compound
+According today, at first,

-on the property until they erected their first buildings
+property until they erected their first buildings in 1848.
+They proceeded to alter traditional

-and relationships, challenging norm after norm
+social arrangements and relationships, challenging norm after norm until a unique culture had

-Newborn children, for example, lived with their mothers until the age of one and a half,
+been established.
+Newborn children, for example, lived with their mothers until the age

-and were then relocated to the communal children's house.
+of one and a half and were then relocated to the communal children's house.
+This arrangement, this

-This arrangement, this is a feminist idea you guys.
-Matt tell him.
-Go on, say it.
+This is a feminist idea, you guys.

-So I'm the feminist here.
-So lean in ladies and listen to what O'Neill and Saw as the tendency of adults to
+So lean in ladies and listen to what I've got to say.

-favour their own biological offspring.
+as the tendency of adults to favour their own biological offspring.

 Yeah.